Share this Article

 7) A fixer-upper

 If you are game for a larger project, combining two units can also be an option.
-But beware of high common charges/maintenance charges, as combinations usually result in higher charges than for a same-sized apartment that did not result from a combination.
+But beware of high common charges/maintenance charges, because combinations usually result in higher charges than for similar-sized apartment that's not a combination.

 "A lot of people don't have the vision for it," Rose says.
 "But if you do, you can get value out of that."